janepan9917/janepan9917.github.io/_posts/2022-04-06-canto-iv-pound.md

 I can't believe I used to think _The Wasteland_ was hard to read.

 ## _Canto IV_
 I've had this poem bookmarked for about two years now, yet never got past the first stanza.
-Here's my annotations for others who are similarly mal-educated in the classics.
+Here's my annotations for others who are similarly maleducated in the classics.

+### Stanza 1, annotated
 > Palace in smoky light, <br>
 > Troy but a heap of smouldering boundary stones, <br>
 > ANAXIFORMINGES!
 Aurunculeia! <br>